GDP-ADMIN/glair-vision-java/README.md

 ### Passive Liveness Sessions

-For Passive Liveness sessions, you'll use the `BasicSessionsParam` class.
+For Passive Liveness sessions, you'll use the `BaseSessionsParam` class.

 #### Create Session